seancarmody/ngramr/README.md

 although it may not always work.

-If the latest release has broken some of your old code, you can install an older version, for example:

-    install_github("seancarmody/ngramr", "v1.9.0")

 Note though that many releases fix problems that arise when Google changes the format of the Ngram Viewer website so older versions generally no longer work.
+If you are seeing errors with the latest version then the package may need fixing after one of these Google changes.
+If so please report this on [GitHub][12].

 If you are behind a proxy, `install_github` may not work for you.
 Instead of fiddling around with the `RCurl` proxy settings, you can download the latest [ZIP archive][6] and use `install_local` instead.